Krystal (restaurant): Current business

 Map showing the states with locations of Krystal restaurants in red, along with states with locations of White Castle in blue.
 States with both Krystal and White Castle are colored purple.

-Krystal restaurants, both company-owned and franchised, operate in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, South Carolina, North Carolina, Tennessee, and Arkansas.
+Krystal restaurants, both company-owned and franchised, operate in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, New Jersey, South Carolina, North Carolina, New Jersey, Tennessee, and Arkansas.
 Krystal has also operated several restaurants in Texas over the years.
 It is often compared to the northern restaurant chain White Castle, and other than the South Central Kentucky and Nashville, Tennessee markets, the two restaurants' market areas do not generally overlap.

 Krystal maintained its corporate headquarters in Chattanooga from 1932 to 2013.
 In the late 1990s, Krystal emerged from a bankruptcy proceeding and a sale of assets that placed majority ownership outside the heirs of the founding families.
 Port Royal Holdings, Inc. owned the chain from 1997 to 2012, expanding the chain to a peak of over 420 locations in 11 states in 2002, before downsizing and closing dozens of locations.
 It was owned by Argonne Capital Group from 2012 until 2020 when Fortress Investment Group LLC and its operating partner, Golden Child Holdings acquired Krystal.
 On April 28, 2023, Krystal was acquired by SPB Hospitality.